Derek Spitz

 Sole counsel for the Defendants in a trial concerning the pricing mechanism in a metals supply agreement.

-Acted for the claimant in an arbitration concerning the interpretation and application of the pricing mechanism and the impact of forward exchange cover in a mining contract in the platinum industry.
+Acted for the claimant in an arbitration concerning the interpretation and application of the pricing mechanism and the impact of forward exchange cover.

-Acted for the claimant in an international arbitration under LCIA Rules concerning the sale of a participation interest in a platinum tailings plant.
+Acted for the Claimant in a mining dispute concerning the sale of a participation interest in a platinum tailings plant.

 • Injunctions and Other Interim Relief